mckennapsean/dissertation/content/03-framework.md

 Another unique aspect of the design activity framework is its merging of both the creative arts with engineering approaches.
-The design timeline is one example of this concept, with complex and flexible aspects such as the nested and parallel activity support coupled inside a linear timeline to show project progression in an engineering mindset.
-By enabling the fluid coupling of design activities, the design activity framework supports many complex paths of the design process like those in the creative arts.
+The design timeline is one example of this concept, with complex and flexible aspects, such as the nested and parallel activity support, coupled inside a linear timeline to show project progression in an engineering mindset.
+By enabling this fluid coupling of design activities, the design activity framework supports many complex paths of the design process like those in the creative arts.
 However, the timelines also encourage a linear focus on producing artifacts and completing methods in order